Rio Grande Trail: Aspen to Glenwood, and Back

 What and Where is the Rio Grande Trail?

 The Rio Grande Trail is a 42.5 mile continuous multi-use trail completely protected from vehicular traffic except at intersections.
 It begins at one of our favorite parks for children in Aspen, Herron Park on Neale Ave. in Aspen., and travels all the way down to Two Rivers Park in Glenwood Springs.

-There are many ways to get on the trail, but if one begins at Herron Park one will find people with their dogs, children, Striders and strollers heading towards Rio Grande Park, the John Denver Sanctuary – Rock & Perennial Gardens and the Theatre Aspen tent.
+There are many ways to get on the trail, but if one begins at Herron Park one will find people with their dogs, children, Striders, and strollers heading towards Rio Grande Park, the John Denver Sanctuary – Rock & Perennial Gardens and the Theatre Aspen tent.
 The dog walkers will soon enough venture off and follow their own secret routes that travel to all the watering holes.

-Past Cemetery Lane the path becomes more quiet and turns to gravel, and is where the wildlife becomes more abundant as the animals venture to the river to drink.
+Past Cemetery Lane the path becomes quieter and turns to gravel, and is where the wildlife becomes more abundant as the animals venture to the river to drink.
 Bears and Mountain Lions with their cubs have been spotted around there, as well as where the path travels past the serene and beautiful Rock Bottom Ranch and all their farm animals.

-In Carbondale the path travels near the old train tracks and one will find paths to businesses located off the path, like True Nature Healing Arts whose path leads to their Peace Garden and deliciously organic Sangha Kitchen.
+In Carbondale, the path travels near the old train tracks and one will find paths to businesses located off the path, like True Nature Healing Arts whose path leads to their Peace Garden and deliciously organic Sangha Kitchen.
 Yesterday I rode through it all.